vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tap-architecture-dev-components.md

 - **connector.appliveview.tanzu.vmware.com** should be included in the `run` cluster profile and deployed as a Kubernetes DaemonSet configured to communicate with the backend service on the `view` cluster.
 - **conventions.appliveview.tanzu.vmware.com** should be included in the `build` profile and deploy the Conventions service.

-The relevant profile settings only apply to:
+The relevant profile settings only apply to the following clusters and dependencies:

 #### View Cluster